9 Tips About Concrete Care and Use

-> Methods of Blanketing the Concrete: Thermal curing blankets or layer concrete with Poly, Straw, and top with Poly.
+Methods of Blanketing the Concrete: Thermal curing blankets or layer concrete with Poly, Straw, and top with Poly.
 Always weigh in place.
-Enclose area if possible and heat the space.
+Enclose the area if possible and heat the space.

-> Caution should be taken to never exceed the accelerator maximum dosage rate.
+Caution should be taken to never exceed the accelerator maximum dosage rate.
 Remember: Each 20 degree drop in Concrete Temperature will double set time!

 60 8 hours

 Tip #6: Choosing Exterior Strengths to Fit Climate